Jericka Duncan

-Jericka Duncan (/dʒə'ɹiːkə/ juh-REE-kuh; born August 12, 1983) is an American national TV news correspondent for CBS News in New York City and the anchor of the CBS Weekend News.
-In 2018, she made headlines when she came forward with texts that Jeff Fager sent to her as she covered sexual allegations made towards him.
+Jericka Alexis Duncan (/dʒə'ɹiːkə/ juh-REE-kuh; born August 12, 1983) is an American national TV news correspondent for CBS News in New York City and the sole anchor of the CBS Weekend News.

 Early life and education

 Jericka Duncan was born in 1983.
 She attended Aurora High School, Ohio and graduated in 2001.
 At Aurora H.S., she played on the basketball team and did track and field.
 As a track & field competitor, Duncan set five records for Aurora High School.
 Once she graduated from high school, Duncan went on to attend Ohio University in Athens, Ohio, where she pursued a communication degree.
 In college, Duncan continued to run track & field and was captain of the track team.
 She received the NAACP Image Award of Athletics in 2005.